pablogila/RepoCleaner/README.md

 # RepoCleaner

 This CLEAN.py program will delete all the files listed in your .gitignore file.
+It will NOT delete itself, so you can add CLEAN.py to your .gitignore file without any fear.

 It has the following functions: